dubtor/python-pdf-renamer/README.md

 A Python script that automatically renames PDF documents based on their content using AI.
 It extracts the date and content description from scanned documents and renames them accordingly.

+Note: currently exports German language titles.
+Edit in `renamer.py` for other languages

 ## How it Works

 1. Each PDF is converted to an image using pdf2image